Alex I Askaroff

 Domestic Sewing Machine Company, Inc., Cleveland 1, Ohio, In Canada- 87 John Street, Toronto

-and so we come to the end of the Domestic Sewing Machine Company.
+and so we come to the end of the Domestic Sewing Machine Company or was it companies?

 Well that's it, I do hope you enjoyed my work.